masoncfrancis/masons-guides/nyc/gettingaround.md

 ![MetroCard picture](img/MetroCard.svg)

 You have to buy a MetroCard at a MetroCard vending machine.
 You'll have to pay a $1 fee to get a new card, and there are multiple card types.

-Depending on how long you are in New York and how much you plan on using the subway, I recommend getting a 7 day unlimited MetroCard.
-One thing you should know about those is that you can only swipe an unlimited MetroCard once roughly every 20 minutes (unless you're transferring between bus/subway).
+You can put as much money as you want on a card.
+If you plan on putting more than $33 on there, just go ahead and buy a week unlimited card.
+One thing you should know about the unlimited MetroCards is that you can only swipe an unlimited card once roughly every 20 minutes (unless you're transferring between bus/subway).
 They do that to make sure you don't try to use your card on more than one person at once.

 If you aren't in NYC for very long and/or won't be using the subway much, you can pre-pay a MetroCard.
 With the prepaid cards you can swipe more than once